Choosing what to keep

 - does sufficient documentation and descriptive information (‘metadata’) exist to explain the data, and allow the data or record to be found wherever it ends up being stored? (in other words, how FAIR is this data?)

 - if I need to pay to keep the data, can I afford it?

-Once you have sorted through your files and asked these questions you then need to:
+Once you have sorted through your files by asking yourself the above questions, you can :

 - Check your data protection responsibilities (consent, legal obligations and ethical considerations, anonymisation)